NoelMatero/orangutan/README.md

 ## Installation (cargo)

-Use cargo to add orangutan to your project as an dependencie
+Use cargo to add orangutan to your project as a dependencie

 ```bash
 cargo add orangutan